aws-amplify/amplify-js/docs/media/authentication_guide.md

 - onStateChange
 ```

-This example creates an 'Always On' Auth UI, which constantly shows the current auth state in your app.
+The following example creates an 'Always On' Auth UI, which continuously shows the current auth state in your app.

 ```jsx
 import { Authenticator, SignIn, SignUp, ConfirmSignUp, Greetings } from 'aws-amplify-react';